Lessons and Chamber Music

 Catalog detailsMUS 491(F, S) IND Advanced Musical Performance

-Individual instruction in instrumental and vocal lessons offered at the advanced level as a regular full credit course.
-Additional guidelines for full credit lessons can be obtained at the Music Department office.
-Full credit lessons must be approved by the entire music faculty and an audition may be required.
-Courses in individual vocal or instrumental instruction are fully subsidized for all students who meet the 12 lesson commitment.
-MUS 391, 392, 491, 492 must be taken as a graded course and it is strongly recommended that it be taken only as part of a four-course load; the numbers 391, 392, 491, 492 should be used for four sequence courses in the same instrument; if a different instrument is elected, the numbering sequence should start again at 391; numbers are selected without regard to semester taken or class year of student. [ more ]
+Individual Instruction in instrumental and vocal lessons offered at the advanced level as a regular full credit course.
+Intended primarily for music majors, full credit lessons must be approved by the entire music faculty.
+Students are expected to have demonstrated a high level of accomplishment on their instrument/voice, through at least 4 semesters of partial-credit study with their instructor.
+MUS 391, 392, 491, 492 must be taken as a graded course and it is strongly recommended that it be taken only as part of a four-course load; the numbers 391, 392, 491, 492 should be used for four sequence courses in the same instrument; if a different instrument is elected, the numbering sequence should start again at 391; numbers are selected without regard to semester taken or class year of student.
+To register for the course, a student and their instructor must submit an application to the assistant to the department chair by the Tuesday before the first Friday of the semester.
+Forms for full credit lessons can be obtained from a student's instructor, or from the assistant to the chair.
+Information on the registration process is available on the music Department website https://music.williams.edu/courses under "Advanced Musical Performance." [ more ]

 Taught by: Ed Gollin